ericgj/json-schema-valid/Readme.md

   - `uri`
   - `email`

+In addition, the following custom formats are available:

+### js-function

-In addition, a custom format `js-function` is available which allows serialization of simple javascript expressions (using the [to-function][to-func] library).
+A custom format `js-function` is available which allows serialization of simple javascript expressions (using the [to-function][to-func] library).